 As such, everyone is asked to adhere to the following protocols for virtual meetings: be present; minimize distractions (i.e., minimize alerts for emails and texts, close email and other computer applications); and be prepared for video participation.
 We ask that everyone be available for the duration of the meeting time and not schedule other meetings at the same time.
-At the same time, we will be sensitive to each other's situations.
-We will take breaks during the meeting.
+We will be sensitive to each other's situations, and we will take breaks during the meeting.